Edmund Parish Website incorporates information and news about St. Edmund

 men’s and women’s Murphy Hall restroom renovation

-completed in six week.
+is underway.
 When completed, the restrooms

 will be ADA (Americans with Disabilities Act)